maikelthedev/maikeldotuk.github.io/_posts/2018-03-06-the-mockup.md

 ![](/uploads/2018/03/06/See Application.png)

-That is so far the mockup of the site.
+That is so until I decide to change it or improve it.